kxl4126/hatch-cli-client/README.md

 The folder structure should look something like:
 ![Folder Structure](https://i.imgur.com/hib3a0g.png)

-### Configure your identity and fund your minting account
+### Step 3 - Configure your identity and fund your minting account
 1. Place your `Ed25519` key in `keys/keys.json`.
 If you don't have one, you can also allow the CLI to **generate a temporary identity** for you, by running: `hatch-cli identity`. **This identity is only used for minting and is different from your identity for your wallet or on the dfx CLI.**
 2. Run `hatch-cli identity`.
 Save the output principal of the previous command.
 This is your minting account that needs to be funded for the CLI.
 Note that this account will be only used to manage your canister from the command line.
 Your NFTs and sale funds will still be minted to an account of your choice.